 ADVANTAGES OF GETTING UMBRELLA INSURANCE WITH UM AND UIM COVERAGE

 It is a common misconception that umbrella insurance is just for the wealthy.
-Many people believe that if you have huge assets, several properties, and expensive possessions, you need more protection therefore you need more insurance.
-That is not true.
+Many people believe that if you have huge assets, several properties, and expensive possessions, you need more protection.
 If you are at fault in a car accident and the other driver and passengers all needed medical attention or worse, death, the bills will pile up.
-And if they decided to sue, you will be facing massive legal fees.
-You are not wealthy and you only have a few assets, so where will you get the money to pay for all your debts?
 They can go after your properties and other assets if you don’t have enough liability insurance.

 The benefits of getting extra protection are always advantageous.
 Here are some more perks that you will enjoy when you purchase an umbrella policy with UM and UIM coverage: